 Students taking major work for the degree Doctor of Philosophy either in food science and technology or in nutritional sciences may choose minors from other fields including anthropology, biorenewable resources and technology, chemistry, biochemistry, economics, education, journalism, microbiology, psychology, physiology, statistics, toxicology, or other related fields.

 The interdepartmental graduate program in nutritional sciences, administered through the Graduate College, under the auspices of the Chairs of FSHN and Animal Science, will provide the structure for coordinating and enhancing interdisciplinary nutrition research and graduate education.
 Graduate students will be able to select from three specializations: animal nutrition, human nutrition, or molecular/biochemical nutrition.
-The two main departments are FSHN and Animal Science, whereas other departments (such as Kinesiology; Biochemistry, Biophysics, and Molecular Biology; Agronomy; and Statistics) may also be involved.
+The three main departments are FSHN, Animal Science, and Kinesiology, whereas other departments (such as; Biochemistry, Biophysics, and Molecular Biology; Agronomy; and Statistics) may also be involved.
+(See Nutritional Sciences interdepartmental graduate major).

 The department offers work for concurrent B.S. and M.S. degree programs that allow students to obtain both the B.S. and M.S. degrees in 5 years.
 The programs are available to students majoring in nutritional science or pre-diet and exercise, and students' progress toward M.S. degrees in nutritional sciences or diet and exercise, respectively.
 Students interested in these programs should contact the department for details.
 Application for admission to the Graduate College should be made during the junior year.
 Students begin research for the M.S. thesis or creative component during the summer after their junior year and are eligible for research assistantships.